rsliter/hunter-agile-web-development/SYLLABUS.md

 ### October 24: Deployment
 * Workshop on Heroku Deployment.
 * *Homework*: each group is able to deploy code to Heroku by the next class.
-Their deploy script should be checked-in to their source repository on Github.
 * *Homework*: there will be discussion on one assigned reading in the following lecture:
     * “Testing” chapter from eXtreme Programming Explained.